-R provides a subset() function to delete or drop a single row and multiple rows from the DataFrame (data.frame), you can also use the notation [] and -c().
-In this article, we will discuss several ways to delete rows from the data frame.
+R provides a subset() function to delete or drop a single row/multiple rows from the DataFrame (data.frame), you can also use the notation [] and -c() to delete the rows.
+In this article, we will discuss several ways to delete rows from the DataFrame.
 We can delete rows from the data frame in the following ways:

-- Delete Multiple Rows from a data frame
+2. Delete Multiple Rows from a DataFrame by row name

-Note that R doesn’t have a function that deletes the Rows from the R data frame however, we should use a subsetting way to drop rows.
-For example, to delete the second and third row in R, use -c(1, 3)
+Note that R doesn’t have a function that deletes the Rows from the R DataFrame however, we should use a subsetting way to drop rows.
+For example, to delete the second and third row in R, You can use -c(1, 3), and it will return the DataFrame without the first and third rows.

 1. Quick Examples of Delete Rows

-Below are some quick examples of how to delete or drop rows from the R DataFrame.
+Below are some quick examples of deleting or dropping rows from the R DataFrame.

 df2 <- df[-4,]